 Plant-based nutrition is growing in popularity as more people learn how good it feels to eat healthily for their bodies and the planet.
 Raw vegan diets are at the top of the list.
 Learn about the benefits, risks and recipes of raw diets!

-A raw food diet is any long-term nutritional plan which consists exclusively or to a large extent (some sources give a value of three-quarters) of unheated vegetable – and, occasionally, animal – products.
-The raw vegan diet, naturally enough, abstains from all animal products and is therefore a special form of veganism.
+So — what is a raw vegan diet?
+A raw diet is any long-term nutritional plan that consists exclusively — or around three-quarters — of unheated vegetable and animal products.
+The raw vegan diet, naturally enough, abstains from all animal products.
+That makes it a unique form of veganism.

 Fruits and vegetables, salads and greens, mushrooms, nuts, and seeds are the building blocks of the raw vegan diet.
-Its advocates’ main aim is to preserve the heat-sensitive vitamins, trace elements, and minerals in their food.
-Nothing should be processed or heated above 45° Celsius.
+A raw diet’s main goal is to preserve the heat-sensitive vitamins, trace elements, and minerals in food.

-In this article, we’ll look at the numerous potential risks, but also the many benefits, of a raw vegan diet.
-Then we’ll discuss how to implement it in your everyday life with a few simple tips.
+This article will look at a raw food diet’s many benefits and potential risks.
+Then we’ll discuss how to work it into your everyday life with a few simple tips.

-Raw vegans don’t just nibble raw vegetable sticks!
-They eat a more varied diet than you might think.
-Here are just a few foods to include in your raw vegan diet for a variety of important nutrients.
+Raw vegans don’t just nibble vegetable sticks!
+They eat a more varied plant-based diet than you might think.
+Here are just a few foods to include in a raw diet to ensure you get all the necessary nutrients.